Docker - What is different between RUN, CMD, and ENTRYPOINT in a Dockerfile

 CMD

-CMD instruction allows you to set a default command, which will be executed only when you run container without specifying a command.
-If Docker container runs with a command, the default command will be ignored.
-If Dockerfile has more than one CMD instruction, all but last CMD instructions are ignored.
+CMD instruction allows you to set a default command, executed only when you run a container without specifying a command.
+The default command will be ignored if the Docker container runs with a command.
+If the Dockerfile has multiple CMD instructions, all but the last CMD instructions are ignored.

 CMD has three forms: